Clinical Music Therapist (Older Adult Focus), part time

-- Maintains regular and timely communication with the Director of Music Therapy and agency coordinator, providing current information in areas that fall within jurisdiction of each position.
+- Maintains regular and timely communication with the Director of Music Therapy and agency coordinator, providing current information in areas that fall within the jurisdiction of each position.

-- Informs the Director of Music Therapy and secures required agency approval prior to making professional presentations, writing for publications, or being interviewed concerning execution of professional responsibilities.
+- Informs the Director of Music Therapy and secures required agency approval prior to making professional presentations, writing for publications, or being interviewed concerning the execution of professional responsibilities.

-- Is knowledgeable concerning agency-specific policies and follows such policies related to the work place.
+- Is knowledgeable concerning agency-specific policies and follows such policies related to the workplace.